ringcentral/ringcentral-api-docs/docs/provisioning/location/emergency-locations.md

 Please see the [API Reference](https://developers.ringcentral.com/api-reference/Automatic-Location-Updates/createExtensionEmergencyLocation) for more details.

 !!! important "CMN-109 Error"
-    If you see an error message `CMN-109`, this indicates you are not able to set the emergency response location yet and must use the [update location by device](../emergency-locations/#method-1-update-location-by-device) API instead.
+    If you see an error message `CMN-109`, this indicates you are not able to set the Emergency Response Location (ERL) yet and must use the [update location by device](../emergency-locations/#method-1-update-location-by-device) API instead.